samueltann/tp/docs/DeveloperGuide.md

 7. Preserve search results across commands: Executing follow-up commands such as `edit` or `schedule` resets the roster to show all students.
 We plan to retain the active predicate so tutors stay within their filtered context.

-8. Redesign the grade command syntax so each element uses a dedicated prefix (e.g., `subject/`, `assessment/`, `score/`).
-This will simplify parsing, reduce delimiter bugs, and make future validation clearer.
+8. Redesign the `edit` command so that it applies a last-value-wins rule for duplicate attribute keys in command input.

 9. Tighten grade score validation (e.g., reject negative or out-of-range values) so that only sensible numeric scores are persisted.